 The examples the author uses in the book are really great and also hilarious, ranging from bigwigs who got it all wrong on oil prices skyrocketing after the Iraq invasion to the traders who would be considered smart when they could spell their street correctly who were very successful at what they were doing.

-And of course, the cap it off the example of the gym rat at a major disadvantage against the street fighter or mafia hit man :).
+And of course, they cap it off with the example of the gym rat at a major disadvantage against the street fighter or mafia hitman :).

 Book V: The Nonlinear

 Nassim Taleb says that we often decide based on fragility and not on probability.

 It’s very unlikely for example that aboard any given plane there will be a terrorist, but since the consequences would be devastating, then we put up with lengthy safety control just to eliminate any possible chance.